lpacher/lae/fpga/labs/lab0/README.md

 > **IMPORTANT**
 >
 > Most of screenshots included in this guide are mainly from a _Windows 7 Ultimate_ operating system.
-> Small differences can arise from Windows 7 and Windows 10.
+> Small differences can arise from Windows 7 and new versions Windows 10 and Windows 11.
 > Additionally, screenshots referring Xilinx Vivado installation steps are from a **2019.2 installer**.
-The content of the wizard for
-> the latest version available for download on the Xilinx website can be slightly different.
+> The content of the wizard for the latest version available for download on the Xilinx website can be
+> slightly different.
 >

 <br />